xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 Then, the restriction $x_{\large| N}$ of $x$ to $N$ is an embedding of $N$ in $R^{3}$;
 a symmetry $G$ of $(N,x_{\large| N})$ is a _partial symmetry of $(M,x)$_.

-**Note**: It can take a whole year (or a whole life :wink:) for a Math student to study higher algebra, but this short introduction is enough for understanding the background of our paper.
+**Note**: It can take a whole year (or a whole life, e.g. some of my classmates :wink:) for a Math student to study higher algebra, but this short introduction is enough for understanding the background of our paper.
 If you think this discussion is boring: I am going to tease you with a beautiful _dihedral group_ before ending this section:

 <figure>